 DWI Pretrial Intervention

 This program provides probation supervision for a one-year term for first-time DWI offenders.
-Potential participants are encouraged to complete an application and assessment.
-Once accepted and offered a contract, participants are required to meet with a probation officer once a month, complete 16 hours of community service, complete a nine hour drug and alcohol course, as well as install an alcohol monitoring device in their vehicles as conditions of their contract.
+Participants are required to meet with a probation officer once a month, complete 16 hours of community service, complete a nine hour drug and alcohol course, as well as install an alcohol monitoring device in their vehicles as conditions of their contract.
 Other stipulations may be required if their assessment recommends.

 Retail Theft Pretrial Intervention